400+ Best Orc Names: Warrior Ideas for Fantasy RPGs

 400+ Orc Names for Every Character Type

 Below you'll find carefully curated lists of orc names organized by type and tradition.
+For a broader look at naming patterns across all fantasy races, explore our guide to fantasy names by race.
 Each name includes context about its meaning, cultural significance, or suggested character applications.
 Whether you need a fearsome warlord, a wise shaman, a noble clan leader, or something entirely unique, these lists provide authentic options grounded in fantasy tradition.

 Legendary Orc Warriors